geoplex/elasticsearch-spatial/query/geo_shape_filter.md

 # Geo Shape Filter

-Elasticsearch allows us to filter data using a Geo Shape filter.
+Elasticsearch allows us to query data using a Geo Shape filter.
+For example if we wanted to identify all accidents which occurred within a particular area we can make the following query:

-You can use the [Sense](https://chrome.google.com/webstore/detail/sense/doinijnbnggojdlcjifpdckfokbbfpbo?hl=en) plugin to do this.
-Or [cURL](http://curl.haxx.se/)

 ```bash
 curl -XPOST 'http://127.0.01:9200/accidents/_search' -d '{